British Muslim Heritage Centre

-The British Muslim Heritage Centre, formerly the GMB National College, College Road, Whalley Range, Manchester, England, is an early Gothic Revival building.
-The centre was designated a Grade II* listed building on 3 October 1974.
+The British Muslim Heritage Centre, formerly the GMB National College, is a Grade II* listed early Gothic Revival building on College Road in Whalley Range, an area of Manchester, England.
+Built between 1840 and 1843 as the Lancashire Independent College, a Congregational institution designed by Irwin and Chester, it later became known as the Northern Congregational College and housed refugee academics during the Second World War.
+The college remained in educational use until 1985, after which the building served as the GMB National College until its closure in 2004.
+It is now home to the British Muslim Heritage Centre, established to promote Muslim heritage and identity in Britain.

-History and description
+History

-The college was built as an independent (i.e. congregational) college in 1840–43, the architects being Irwin and Chester.
-The site was in the new suburb whose development had been begun about 10 years earlier by Samuel Brooks; its name later became Whalley Range.
-The aim of the Lancashire Independent College was a project of the Lancashire Congregational Union to provide higher education for Non-Conformists who were excluded from the Universities of Oxford and Cambridge until 1871.
-This included a new college building and moving the staff from Blackburn Academy which was then closed.
-The three founders were George Hadfield, Thomas Raffles and William Roby (minister of the Grosvenor Street Chapel, London Road, Manchester).
-The Blackburn Academy arose from courses of lessons given to prospective Congregational ministers by William Roby who was supported by the Manchester merchant Robert Spear.
-When the principal, Joseph Fletcher, left for London the academy became the Lancashire Independent College and moved to Manchester.
-The college became known much later as the Northern Congregational College.
+The college was built as an independent Congregational institution between 1840 and 1843, designed by Irwin and Chester.
+It stood in a new suburb begun about 10 years earlier by Samuel Brooks, later known as Whalley Range.
+The Lancashire Independent College was established by the Lancashire Congregational Union to provide higher education for Non-Conformists, who were excluded from the Universities of Oxford and Cambridge until 1871.
+Its creation involved constructing a new building and transferring staff from Blackburn Academy, which then closed.
+The founders were George Hadfield, Thomas Raffles and William Roby, minister of the Grosvenor Street Chapel on London Road in Manchester.

-The similarity of design to an Oxbridge college is therefore easily understood.

-The marshy nature of the area, then called Jackson's Moss, meant that 4½ feet (135 cm) of peat had to be dug away before safe construction could begin.

-Nikolaus Pevsner commended the "long, very impressive, ashlar-faced, Gothic front."
-The wings culminate in a "tall, fanciful" tower, with a "two-storey Gothic oriel (window)."
-The entrance and assembly halls were re-ordered by Alfred Waterhouse in 1876–80 and Pevsner considered them "disappointing, but the rooms along the piano nobile are very charming, their Gothic fireplaces, ceilings and doorcases nicely varied."
+Blackburn Academy had developed from courses offered to prospective Congregational ministers by Roby, supported by the Manchester merchant Robert Spear.
+When its principal, Joseph Fletcher, left for London, the academy became the Lancashire Independent College and moved to Manchester.
+The institution later became known as the Northern Congregational College.

-During World War II, it was used to house refugee academics, mainly from Czecho-Slovakia.

-The later name of the college was the Northern Congregational College, who used the premises until 1985 when they joined the Northern Baptist College in Luther King House, Brighton Grove.
+During the Second World War the building houseed refugee academics, mainly from Czechoslovakia.
+The Northern Congregational College continued to use the premises until 1985, when it joined the Northern Baptist College at Luther King House on Brighton Grove.

-The building became the national college of the GMB in the late 20th century and trained many trades-union negotiators.
-The GMB sold the college in 2004 as it was considered too expensive to maintain.
-After a period of uncertainty, the building was purchased by the British Muslim Heritage Centre to "serve as a focus for Muslim heritage and identity in Britain".
+The building became the GMB National College in 1985 and was used to train trade union negotiators.
+The GMB closed the college in 2004, judging it too expensive to maintain, as it required major structural work estimated at about £5 million.
+After a period of uncertainty, the building was purchased by the British Muslim Heritage Centre to serve as a focus for Muslim heritage and identity in Britain and to promote a balanced and moderate understanding of Islam.

-In January 2013 and 2014, the building was nominated for the Arts and Culture Awareness award at the British Muslim Awards.
+In January 2013 and 2014 the building was nominated for the Arts and Culture Awareness award at the British Muslim Awards.

 Nasar Mahmood currently serves as a trustee of the centre.
 He was awarded an OBE in the Queen's New Year Honours List in 2019.